A "Courageous" Return to Form for the MacBook Pro

 I was expecting 2 iPad pros connected by a hinge, but this is more interesting.

-As if in acknowledgement of its greater roots, the form language of the new MBPs is surprisingly soft.
+As if in acknowledgment of its greater roots, the form language of the new MBPs is surprisingly soft.
 It brings to mind the PowerBooks of the early 2000s.
 When compared directly the resemblance is hard to ignore.
-I wonder if this an effort to create mental separation from the current model; subconsciously reconnecting with the trust and reliability customers associate with earlier models.
+I wonder if this is an effort to create mental separation from the current model; subconsciously reconnecting with the trust and reliability customers associate with earlier models.
 A subtle nostalgia play.

 Another notable choice is the feet, which protrude more with a flat bottom.
 Most MacBooks, including the Pros have used small convex rubber bumps, but these have dedicated aluminum extrusions topped with rubberized discs.
 This could be for two reasons.
 1. It provides better cooling by adding clearance from your tabletop.
 2. It saves precious internal space for other components like batteries.